cloudevents/spec/cloudevents/working-drafts/dds-format.md

 [CloudEvents][ce] is a standardized and protocol-agnostic definition of the structure and metadata description of events.
-This specification defines how the elements defined in the CloudEvents specification are are represented using a protobuf schema.
+This specification defines how the elements defined in the CloudEvents specification are represented using a DDS schema.

-The [Attributes](#2-attributes) section describes the naming conventions and data type mappings for CloudEvent attributes for use as protobuf message properties.
+The [Attributes](#2-attributes) section describes the naming conventions and data type mappings for CloudEvent attributes for use as DDS message properties.

 The [Data](#3-data) section describes how the event payload is carried.